 The simplest place to start with bathrooms are things you can clearly see.
 This includes hardware like your fixtures, faucets, and towel racks.
 If any of these are outdated looking or, god forbid, rusted, then you need to work on replacing them.

 You can get great looking faucets and racks even when you’re on a budget.
-What’s more, you can complement the look with some towels in complementing colors.
+What’s more, you can complement the look with some towels in complementing colors not to mention they are easy to install.

-If you want to go further, you can start by updating the paint or even going for cheap wallpaper.
-Replace your cabinet with something a little better looking.
+If you want to go further save money, you can start by updating the paint or even going for cheap peel and stick wallpaper.
+Make Sure to replace your cabinet with something a little better looking.
 Again, this is something that you don’t need to spend a ton of money on doing.
 In fact, that’s going to apply to nearly all of the renovation you’re going to be doing here.
-As you’re remodeling a bathroom, you don’t need to be too fancy.
+As you’re remodeling a bathroom, you don’t need to be too fancy to save money.

 You spend a third of your life getting a good night’s rest.
 And your bedroom is your safe haven for that time.
 That’s what makes bedrooms such an essential talking point when shopping for real estate.
 And it’s what most of your focus will be on when you’re thinking of renovating it up.